 2. Respond to customers on social, messaging, and review sites.

 Whether interacting with customers or tuning into conversations about your brand, your business needs to be present everywhere your customers spend time, which could mean a much wider portfolio of digital channels than you might expect.
 Digital channels uniquely make it easy for customers to connect with your business.
-Using asynchronous apps, customers gain the freedom to start—and even temporarily walk away from—a conversation, while soliciting an immediate response.
+Using asynchronous communication apps, customers gain the freedom to start—and even temporarily walk away from—a conversation, while soliciting an immediate response.
 By delivering an experience that caters to customer preferences, not only do you build loyalty, you may even gain an advocate.

 3. Deploy the right technology with self-service solutions.